AndyWanna/AndyWanna.github.io/_projects/Rover_Website.md

     </div>
 </div>
 <div class="caption">
-    The 2 frontend of the WebApp.
+    The 2 frontend pages of the WebApp.
 Left: Home and About page.
 Right: Rover Command Page.
 </div>

 The Command page includes: